“I shall become a bat” – Unpacking the enduring appeal of Batman: Year One

 – Frank Miller, from his afterword to Batman: Year One

-As already touched upon earlier, Mazzucchelli and Lewis match this oppressive tone in their artwork, creating an urban hellscape that’s all too recognisable with its grimy rain-spattered streets and dingy boarded-up crack dens.
-You can almost feel the grit of Gotham under your fingernails as you flip through the pages, which is as clear a sign as any that this once-generic setting has finally evolved from a mere backdrop to a living, breathing environment – a supporting character in its own right, and a victim as much in need of saving as its denizens.
+Mazzucchelli and Lewis matched this oppressive tone in their artwork, creating an urban hellscape that’s all too recognisable with its grimy rain-spattered streets and dingy boarded-up crack dens.
+You can almost feel the grit of Gotham under your fingernails as you flip through the pages, which is as clear a sign as any Year One‘s Gotham is no mere backdrop, but a living, breathing environment.
+It’s a supporting character in its own right, and a victim as much in need of saving as its denizens.

 Human heroes we can root for